ThomasPSpargo/COLOC-reporter/README.md

 _Files for further analysis_

-The directory `./coloc/results/<prefix>_coloc/data/` stores .Rds files generated across the main analysis steps that can be readily read into R (using the `readRDS` function) for additional analyses.
+The directory `./coloc/results/<prefix>_coloc/data/` stores primarily .Rds files generated across the main analysis steps that can be readily read into R (using the `readRDS` function) for additional analyses.

+- `data/datasets/` contains:
-- `data/datasets/` contains summary statistics for each trait analysed in the region after snps have been: harmonised across traits, to the reference provided, and then formatted for compatibility with the functions `coloc.susie`, `coloc.abf`, and `runsusie`.
+	- coloc-formatted datasets for each trait analysed in the region after snps have been: harmonised across traits, to the reference provided, and then formatted for compatibility with the functions `coloc.susie`, `coloc.abf`, and `runsusie`.
+	- a .csv file of harmonised summary statistics for the region across traits analysed, which can be supplied to the `gwasSummaryPlotter.R` script.

 - `data/finemapping/` contains outputs of the `runsusie` function for each trait with at least 1 credible set identified.
 This can be supplied directly to `coloc.susie`, or further examined in accordance with your needs.